 My newsletter subscribers will also receive a pdf of the menu, prep schedule, and a full grocery list!
 So if you’re not already a subscriber, subscribe here (it’s free!):

-If you want to plan out your own Thanksgiving dinner, or are attending a larger gathering and only need to bring one item, make sure to check out our Holiday Recipes category, and our Friendsgiving Recipe Roundup for more delicious Thanksgiving recipes.
+If you want to plan out your own Thanksgiving dinner, or are attending a larger gathering and only need to bring one item, make sure to check out our Holiday Recipes category, Thanksgiving Dinner for Two, and our Friendsgiving Recipe Roundup for more delicious Thanksgiving recipes.

 I’m all about taking a few shortcuts with Thanksgiving dinner, especially if you’re a beginner.
 I have included a few simple shortcuts in this plan, to help keep you from pulling out your hair: